Header-Banner-Manuka.jpg

 How Active Honey is Made: The Basics

-The key feature which facilitates production of active honey is the local flowering plants, which are the dominant food source for foraging bees.
+The key feature which facilitates the production of active honey is the local flowering plants, which are the dominant food source for foraging bees.
 During warmer months, flowering local vegetation gives bees the opportunity to create excess honey stores.
 After bees extract nectar and pollen from flowers, the flowers’ active chemical components are then transferred and transformed into their bioactive honey form.

 Learn how bioactive honey is used in modern medicine